christodoulos/christodoulos.github.io/content/posts/addoptml/unit cube complex/index.md

         )
 ```

-To export the shell’s representation into the STL file format, we use the excellent “numpy-stl” Python module.
+To export the shell’s representation into the STL file format, we use the excellent `numpy-stl` Python module.
 We import the module’s mesh library that constructs STL meshes by utilizing our already calculated list of shell’s vertices and triangles.
-We save the calculated mesh to the “model.stl” file.
+We save the calculated mesh to the `model.stl` file.

 ```python
     def export_stl(self):